Energy-Consumption Advantage of Quantum Computation: Abstract

 \section{Abstract}

-Energy consumption in solving computational problems has been gaining growing attention as a part of the performance measures of computers.
-Quantum computation is known to offer advantages over classical computation in terms of various computational resources; however, its advantage in energy consumption has been challenging to analyze due to the lack of a theoretical foundation to relate the physical notion of energy and the computer-scientific notion of complexity for quantum computation with finite computational resources.
-To bridge this gap, we introduce a general framework for studying the energy consumption of quantum and classical computation based on a computational model that has been conventionally used for studying query complexity in computational complexity theory.
-With this framework, we derive an upper bound for the achievable energy consumption of quantum computation.
-We also develop techniques for proving a nonzero lower bound of energy consumption of classical computation based on the energy-conservation law and Landauer's principle.
-With these general bounds, we rigorously prove that quantum computation achieves an exponential energy-consumption advantage over classical computation for solving a specific computational problem, Simon's problem.
-Furthermore, we clarify how to demonstrate this energy-consumption advantage of quantum computation in an experimental setting.
-These results provide a fundamental framework and techniques to explore the physical meaning of quantum advantage in the query-complexity setting based on energy consumption, opening an alternative way to study the advantages of quantum computation.
+Energy consumption in solving computational problems has been gaining growing attention as one of the key performance measures for computers.
+Quantum computation is known to offer advantages over classical computation in terms of various computational resources; however, proving its energy-consumption advantage has been challenging due to the lack of a theoretical foundation linking the physical concept of energy with the computer-scientific notion of complexity for quantum computation.
+To bridge this gap, we introduce a general framework for studying the energy consumption of quantum and classical computation, based on a computational model conventionally used for studying query complexity in computational complexity theory.
+Within this framework, we derive an upper bound for the achievable energy consumption of quantum computation, accounting for imperfections in implementation appearing in practice.
+As part of this analysis, we construct a protocol for Landauer erasure with finite precision in a finite number of steps, which constitutes a contribution of independent interest.
+Additionally, we develop techniques for proving a nonzero lower bound of energy consumption of classical computation, based on the energy-conservation law and Landauer's principle.
+Using these general bounds, we rigorously prove that quantum computation achieves an exponential energy-consumption advantage over classical computation for solving a paradigmatic computational problem---Simon's problem.
+Furthermore, we propose explicit criteria for experimentally demonstrating this energy-consumption advantage of quantum computation, analogous to the experimental demonstrations of quantum computational supremacy.
+These results establish a foundational framework and techniques to explore the energy consumption of computation, opening an alternative way to study the advantages of quantum computation.